luvtorn/luvtorn/README.md

 - ## 🚀 Current Projects

-- 🔭 Working on a project using React, TypeScript, and Tailwind CSS
+- 🔭 Working on a project using React, TypeScript, and SCSS
-- 🌱 Learning React Native

 ## 🌱 Future Learning Goals